BenParizek/html-email-grid-600/README.md

-NOTE: Grid 600 is no longer maintained.
-If you're still building HTML email, good luck.
+_Grid 600 is no longer maintained.
+If you're still building HTML email, good luck._

 ---------------------------------------